 Perhaps just as important as exercise itself is allowing your body to recover.
 It is taxing for your body to exercise and it needs time to strengthen bones, muscles and joints to make them stronger.
 Over time as your body becomes stronger, healthier and slimmer, this becomes less necessary, but should be the rule for at least the first few weeks.
-You can still choose to do non-impact exercises on “off” days as well such as swimming or cycling.
+You can still choose to do non-impact exercises on “off” days as well, such as swimming or cycling.

-Eating AND Running to Burn Fat
+Eat Right AND Run to Burn Fat

 Losing weight really boils down to a simple equation.
 Calories in = calories out.
 In other words, you have to burn more energy than you consume.
 This can be done in only two ways.
 Eat less or exercise more.
 However, if you do both, you are far more likely to succeed.
 Of course, the catch is that if you run more, thus burning more energy, your body will crave more food.
 This often leads to disappointment for people running to burn fat, but only running.

 Appetite responses to exercise do vary, however.
 Some folks see little difference while others develop nearly insatiable appetites.
 If you are the first type, congratulations.
 Weight loss will be easier for you.
 If you are not, improving the type of foods you eat can still help you meet your goals.
 The truth is, most people don’t eat too much, just the wrong stuff.
 Instead of processed foods like white bread, cookies and dinners that come in a box, try fruits, vegetables and lean meats.
 You will actually eat MORE food, but with fewer calories and MORE nutrients.

 High quality foods contain significant amounts of nutrients and fiber, but with fewer calories.
 They also make you feel fuller and more satisfied than low quality processed foods.
 Thus, you can still meet your weight loss goals while improving your health.

 Change Your Diet